lumpfish/openjdk-tests/doc/MoreTriage.md

 and for `jdk11+` specify the test as `test/jdk/sun/security/krb5/auto/ReplayCacheTestProc.java` (the top level 'jdk' and 'test' directories are reversed.

+3. To make changes to the test case code and then rerun via a grinder:

 The test case code can be found on github:
 - openjdk tests: https://github.com/adoptium/jdk8u/, https://github.com/adoptium/jdk11u/, etc.)
 - functional tests: https://github.com/eclipse-openj9/openj9/
 - system tests: https://github.com/adoptium/aqa-systemtest, https://github.com/adoptium/STF

-It is likely that you will want to add some code to get more information from the failing test (e.g. to print lines to track the test execution path or print the value of certain variables at various points during execution).
+In many cases you will want to add some code to get more information from the failing test (e.g. to print lines to track the test execution path or print the value of certain variables at various points during execution).
 The general principle for this is to fork your own copy of the git repository containing the test, create a branch for your changes, make the changes, and run the amended test.

-To make changes and rerun via a grinder:
-1. Fork the repository containing the test
+- Fork the repository containing the test
-2. Clone your fork locally (e.g. to your laptop)
+- Clone your fork locally (e.g. to your laptop)
-3. Create a branch for your changes (e.g. fix_ReplayCacheTestProc)
+- Create a branch for your changes (e.g. fix_ReplayCacheTestProc)
-4. Make some changes in your branch
+- Make some changes in your branch
-5. Commit your changes and push them to your fork
+- Commit your changes and push them to your fork
-6. Rerun the test in a Grinder, this time telling the Grinder job to use your fork / branch
+- Rerun the test in a Grinder, this time telling the Grinder job to use your fork / branch
   - In the 'Test Repositories Parameters' section of https://ci.adoptopenjdk.net/view/Test_grinder/job/Grinder/build, change the parameter
   - So if you had changed an openjdk test, you would set JDK_REPO to you github repository fork and JDK_BRANCH to the name of the branch with your changes.
   - When the job runs the tests will be retrieved from your fork / branch rather than the default openjdk source branch
   - If you had added Systemout.println() statements to the test (and the test fails) your new outpt will appear in the Grinder job log

 #### Is it the jdk?